Risks and causes of bone cancer

 - Ewing’s sarcoma in people with a parent who had kidney cancer

-- Ewing's sarcoma in people who have a first degree relative with melanoma, stomach, brain or bone cancer
+- Ewing's sarcoma in people who have a first degree relative with melanoma or bone cancer

 A first degree relative is someone in your family with the most direct connection to you.
 So that means your mother, father, brother or sister, or child.